wdanilo/luna-rfcs/text/0000-luna-build.md

   be built.
 - `luna-options`: Options to pass to the Luna compiler (e.g. `-O3`).
 This is the field set by the `luna options` command above.
+- `external-target`: Allows library creators to build additional targets (e.g. external libraries) as part of their calls to `luna build`.
+These are all configured by command-line calls to `luna target` with subcommands.
+Each target has the following fields:
+  + `name`: The target name.
+This is used for the output.
+  + `tool`: The external tool.
+  + `output`: The output directory and name.
+  + `options`: Options to pass to the external build tool.

 ### Dependency Management
 Each Luna project is automatically created in a sandbox.
 When you import a